 The Engenie EV charging network has a simple focus – pay-as-you-go rapid charging.
-The network’s points are all available at a set price per kWh used, and are operated with either with contactless credit or debit card, or Apple Pay.
+The network’s points are either available at a set price per kWh, or with a flat fee.
+The units are operated with either with contactless credit or debit card, or Apple Pay.

 No membership is required, with drivers using contactless payment on a pay-as-you-go basis, though an app is being developed for release at a later date.

 Engenie network costs

 Older units priced at £4 per charging session